Data gathering: penalties: reasonable excuse: shortage of funds

 However, a person may have a reasonable excuse for the failure to comply with the data-holder notice when

-- The shortage of funds occurred despite the person exercising reasonable foresight and due diligence having given proper regard to their tax obligation.
+- the shortage of funds occurred despite the person exercising reasonable care and due diligence having given proper regard to their tax obligation.

 When considering whether there is reasonable excuse you must look at the circumstances that gave rise to the shortage of funds.
 If you accept the shortage of funds amounts to a reasonable excuse you must also consider if the person remedied the failure without unreasonable delay after the excuse ended, see CH29680.

 Each case must be considered on its own facts taking into account all of the circumstances that gave rise to the failure to comply with the notice.

 We issued a data-holder notice to ETSR, a registered charity, for ETSR to provide relevant data.
 ETSR failed to provide the data by the date specified in the notice, claiming that they had insufficient funds to dedicate someone to extract the data that we had requested.
 ETSR does not have a reasonable excuse.
 The charity should have either negotiated a longer time scale or requested assistance to extract the information.
 There was no event outside their control that caused the shortage of funds.